rse-ops/rse-ops.github.io/README.md

 We will soon be adding or working on:

  - A linked page of the automated container builds
+ - A RESTful API to retrieve policy rules
  - More that @vsoch hasn't properly formulated yet :)

 ## Thanks